Maitreyapatel/reliability-checklist/README.md

 # Description

-`reliability-score` is a Python framework (available via `CLI`) for reliability tests of Large Language Models.
+`reliability-checklist` is a Python framework (available via `CLI`) for reliability tests of Large Language Models.

-> `reliability-score` accepts any model and dataset as input and runs the test-suit of consisting all the important metrices to guide you to decide the most reliable model for your deployments.
+> `reliability-checklist` accepts any model and dataset as input and runs the test-suit of consisting all the important metrices to guide you to decide the most reliable model for your deployments.

 **Why you might want to use it:**